Hiking in Picos de Europa: Spain's Best-Kept Secret

 An emergency occurs when a human life (yours or someone else's) is in danger and there is nothing you can do to resolve the matter.
 You should call for help if there has been an accident, if someone is stuck, if you are lost or in trouble and can't go any further because of the time of day or weather conditions, or if you are stuck because of technical climbing challenges beyond your capabilities.

 The most important thing to do in an emergency situation is to stay calm and survey the situation.
 Do not panic or take useless risks if those in need are difficult to reach.
 In case of an emergency, call the rescue services first and foremost.
 When you do so, be sure to communicate the location, number of victims and type of injuries.
-Then protect the victim from cold and other environmental threats and provide first aid, if you can.
+Then, if possible, protect the victim from cold or other environmental threats and administer first aid, if you can.

 Emergency numbers for Spain